MicrosoftDocs/power-platform/power-virtual-agents/teams/authoring-create-edit-topics-teams.md

 ---

-# Create and edit topics in your Power Virtual Agents bot
+# Create and edit topics in your Power Virtual Agents bot in Teams

 In Power Virtual Agents, a topic defines a how a bot conversation plays out.